 Two types of bills of lading you’ll come across at Maersk include:

-- Seaway Bill: The sea waybill is a type of bill of lading.
+• Seaway Bill: The sea waybill is a type of bill of lading.
 It is a key document used in sea transport when the supplier (shipper) decides to release ownership of the cargo to the buyer (consignee) immediately.
 This means that the cargo can be picked up by the party identified in the waybill without presenting a document of ownership.
-A sea waybill is proof of a contract of carriage and a transport goods receipt but does not give title to the goods.
+A sea waybill is evidence of a contract of carriage and a transport goods receipt but does not give title to the goods.

 What is a telex release?